 Although he had originally planned to attend the University of Texas after graduating from high school in 2000, Jared decided to move Los Angeles, California instead to pursue an acting career.

-That same year, Jared was cast as Sam Winchester on the CW series, “Supernatural”.
-Sam and his brother Dean (Jensen Ackles) drive throughout the United States hunting paranormal predators.
-During that time, he also headlined 2008’s “The Christmas Cottage” as Thomas Kinkade, alongside acclaimed actor Peter O’Toole, and played the lead role in the 2009 version of “Friday the 13th” as Clay Miller, a character who heads out to Camp Crystal Lake in search of his sister who has gone missing.
-He has recently appeared in “Supernatural” castmastes Richard Speight Jr. and Rob Benedict “Kings of Con” show, while season 14 of “Supernatural” is currently airing.
+During that time, he also headlined 2008’s “The Christmas Cottage” as Thomas Kinkade, alongside acclaimed actor Peter O’Toole, and played the lead role in the 2009 version of “Friday the 13th” as Clay Miller.
+He also appeared in “Supernatural” cast-mates Richard Speight Jr. and Rob Benedict’s series “Kings of Con”.